YiranJiang/Cognitive-Model-for-Gender-Assignment/README.md

 + This project paper focuses on the application of Convex Optimization tools to solve the Machine Learning problems in the field of cognitive science.
 + Unlike English, Gender is an important attribute for French Nouns.
 The assignment of gender as a french native speaker or those who study french as a second language reveals their cognition of the inherent structure of the language.
 + In this paper, we use Maximum Entropy Model and Support Vector Machine with the support of a shallow Neural Network model Word2Vec to model the process of assigning gender to certain french nouns.
-Experiments of such cognitive model were run on french lexical database and Corpus, both yield relatively high accu- racy, proving the validity of the model.
+Experiments of such cognitive model were run on french lexical database and Corpus, both yield relatively high accuracy, proving the validity of the model.
 + After comparing the result, we conclude the validity of the model, and discuss the contributions and potential improve- ment of similar cognitive models.